How to Choose Your Blood Pressure Monitor

 How does a manual blood pressure monitor work?

 This type of blood pressure monitor is one in which you insufflate by pressing the knob of the blood pressure monitor to cause the cuff to fill with air.
-Once it fills sufficiently, you’ll hear the beeps that mark the maximum and minimum blood pressure with a stethoscope.

 Performing this process correctly requires some training to get a good measurement.
 One factor to consider when going to a professional to measure your blood pressure is what we call the “white coat syndrome” or hypertension.
 Here, tension increases due to the nervousness of going for a consultation and being in with a doctor.